LeeGing/The-Questionnaire/README.md

 ### A Vue.JS Project

-The purpose of this project was to become familiar with Vue.JS.
+The purpose of this project was to become familiar with Vue.JS and creating my own templates.

 ## Description:

-The Weekly Questions is a web application that provides questionnaires for users to answer.
+The Questionnaire is a web application that provides questionnaires for users to answer.

 These questionnaires may be used for a variety of purposes.